javascript-tutorial/server/README.md

         prototype: ''
     ```

-    Now we can see, that the text is actually longer, it's `name: "White Rabbit"`.
+    Now we can see, that the text in the SVG is actually longer, it's `name: "White Rabbit"`.

-    So the line in the `images.yml` should be something like: `"name: \"White Rabbit\"": "text": "name: \"Coelho Branco\""`.
+    So the `images.yml` should translate it as a whole: `"name: \"White Rabbit\"": ...` (note: quotes are escaped).

 If it still doesn't work – [file an issue](https://github.com/javascript-tutorial/server/issues/new).